Staffordshire County Council is asking for your views on the bus journeys it currently subsidises in Staffordshire.

 Staffordshire County Council need to protect those services that we have a legal duty to provide (such as adult social care and looking after children in care) so the decision was made last year to review the amount we can pay towards bus travel.

 Read more about how Staffordshire County Council is making the most out of your money

 Many councils have stopped subsidising bus travel altogether - Staffordshire County Council is not doing that.
 Although there will be less money to subsidise bus journeys next year, £1.3 million will still be available.

 Staffordshire County Council want your views on their proposed options and about local voluntary and community schemes in your area through a public consultation.

 This consultation only affects public bus and Dial-A-Ride journeys which are subsidised by taxpayers and not those run by operators on a fully commercial basis.

-You have until midnight on Sunday 17 September 2017 to have your say in the consultation.
 Any changes to subsidised bus journeys will take place from April 2018.